 Nieces and nephews inheritance laws endow you with certain rights to your aunt or uncle’s inheritance.
-However, your rights are lower priority than those of your aunt or uncle’s more immediate family members.
+However, your rights are of lower priority than those of your aunt or uncle’s more immediate family members.
 As set forth in the laws of the state of New York, you have no rights to your aunt or uncle’s inheritance if they had a living spouse, descendants or parents at the time of their death.
 Even if you are the closest living relative, you may also have very limited rights if your aunt or uncle left you out of their will.

 Will I inherit if my aunt or uncle did not have a will?
 If your aunt or uncle did not have a will, then you will inherit only if you are “the closest living relative” – only if your aunt or uncle died with no living spouse, descendants (children, grandchildren, great-grandchildren etc.) and parents.